Simple realizability of complete abstract topological graphs simplified: Independent -realizability

 We start with the following well-known fact, which implies that the condition of having no even $K_5$ and no odd $2K_3$ is necessary for independent $\mathbb{Z}_2$-realizability of complete AT-graphs.

 \begin{observation} The number of pairs of independent edges crossing an odd number of times is odd in every drawing of $K_{5}$ and even in every drawing of $2K_3$. \end{observation}

-\begin{proof} The convex drawing of $K_5$, with vertices on a circle and with straight-line edges, has exactly five independent odd-crossing pairs of edges.
+\begin{proof} For drawings of $K_5$ the observation follows from Lemma~\ref{lemma_parity_K5_K3_3}.
+For drawings of $2K_3$ we show a proof that is analogous to Kleitman's~\cite{Kle76_parity} proof for drawings of $K_5$.
+We start with a plane drawing of $2K_3$, with no crossing.
 Every edge-vertex switch $(e,v)$ changes the parity of the number of crossings for exactly two pairs of edges, $\{e,f_1\}$ and $\{e,f_2\}$, where $f_1$ and $f_2$ are the two edges incident with $v$ but vertex-disjoint with $e$.
-Therefore, the number of independent odd-crossing pairs of edges remains odd after an arbitrary sequence of edge-vertex switches.
-The argument for $2K_3$ is analogous. \end{proof}
+Therefore, the number of independent odd-crossing pairs of edges remains even after an arbitrary sequence of edge-vertex switches. \end{proof}

 It remains to show that complete AT-graphs with no even $K_5$ and no odd $2K_3$ are independently $\mathbb{Z}_2$-realizable.

 Let $(K_n,\mathcal{X})$ be a complete AT-graph with no even $K_5$ and no odd $2K_3$.
 Let $M=3\cdot {n\choose 4}$ be the number of (unordered) pairs of independent edges in $K_n$.
 Let ${\bf x}\in \mathbb{Z}_2^M$ be the characteristic vector of $\mathcal{X}$, and let ${\bf v}\in \mathbb{Z}_2^M$ be the vector representing an arbitrary drawing of $K_n$.
 By Observation~\ref{obs_K5_2K3}, the vector ${\bf x}-{\bf v}$ represents a complete AT-graph with no odd $K_5$ and no odd $2K_3$; we will call these properties the \emph{$K_5$-property} and the \emph{$2K_3$-property}, respectively.
 Let $U \le\mathbb{Z}_2^M$ be the subspace of all vectors with the \emph{$K_5$-property} and the \emph{$2K_3$-property}.
 Let $W\le \mathbb{Z}_2^M$ be the subspace generated by the vectors ${\bf w}_{(e,v)}$, defined in the previous subsection.
 By the proof of Observation~\ref{obs_K5_2K3}, we have $W\le U$.
 We now show that $W=U$, which will imply the theorem.